digitalbazaar/bedrock/README.md

     the `test` command object.
 - **bedrock.test.configure**
   - Emitted during `bedrock-cli.ready`, before `bedrock.configure`.
 Allows
     listeners to make configuration changes for running tests.
+This event is particularly useful for changing configuration values prior to their later use when `bedrock.configure` is emitted.
+To make late configuration changes on the basis of whether or not tests are going to run, instead add a listener to the `bedrock.configure` event after any other relevant listeners have been added.
 - **bedrock.configure**
   - Emitted after `bedrock-cli.ready` and before `bedrock.admin.init`.
 Allows
     additional custom configuration before Bedrock initializes but after